My son’s friends think he’s “cheating” because he gets extra time on tests. What should I do?

 And some of the comments your son is hearing may be the result of misunderstanding.
 His friends might not know that smart people can have trouble processing information.
 Needing glasses or a wheelchair can be easier to understand because it’s easier to see “evidence” of those kinds of problems.

 The first step in addressing the issue your son is having with his friends is for you to talk with your child.
 Make sure he understands why he needs the extra time on tests.
-Discuss the impact his learning and attention issues have on other areas of his life, such as how much time it takes him to complete his homework or finish a project.
-Talk about how having a learning or attention issue often means he has to work harder in order to show what he knows.
+Discuss the impact his learning and thinking differences have on other areas of his life, such as how much time it takes him to complete his homework or finish a project.
+Talk about how having a learning or thinking difference often means he has to work harder in order to show what he knows.

 Then make sure he understands that in order to get extra time on the SAT and other tests, a doctor had to determine that he needs extra time—just like an optometrist determines whether someone needs glasses.